protyush-airex-lab/PAV-2025/README.md

 ---

 **Summary:** The solver is lattice-agnostic and uses only the `LatticeElement` contract.
-The concrete points-to lattice is implemented as an immutable nested class, with stable allocation IDs and transfer functions sufficient to match the expected public outputs.
+The concrete points-to lattice is implemented as an  nested class, with stable allocation IDs and transfer functions sufficient to match the expected public outputs.